Skip to main content

 Common mistakes when trading candlestick patterns

-Even the best of us can get caught up in charts and patterns.
+Even the most experienced traders can get caught up in charts and patterns.
 So before diving in, here are some common traps to avoid:

 Knowledge check: See what you learned